o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 1. Set the base color texture of the material.
 In the **Inspector**, under the **Base Color** > **Texture** property, click {{< icon "file-folder.svg" >}} and choose `aspen_leaf_basecolora.tif`.

    {{< note >}}
    The suffix `_basecolora` tells the engine to process the texture with a specific [*preset*](/docs/user-guide/assets/texture-settings/texture-presets).
 Appending a suffix to the name of a texture tells the engine to use the corresponding preset.
-In this case, we are using the `_basecolora` preset because this texture has the base color in the rgb channels and the opacity in the alpha channel.
+In this case, you'll use the `_basecolora` preset because this texture has the base color in the rgb channels and the opacity in the alpha channel.
    {{< /note >}}

 1. Set the opacity mode.
 For the **Opacity** > **Opacity Mode** property, select `Cutout`.
-We need to set this to `Cutout` because the leaf texture has transparent parts.
+You need to set this to `Cutout` because the leaf texture has transparent parts.

 1. Under **General Settings**, enable **Double-sided**.
 This renders both sides of the material.